cuttingsoup/react-native-firebase-local-cache/README.md

 }, this.setState, this);
 ```

-There is a little bit of trickiness going on here, but essentially the return value of the first callback is cached, then passed as an argument to the second callback.
-The next time a listener is set up, `setState` will be called with the cached data immediately, then when a snapshot arrived from the server it will be processed normally.
+There is a little bit of trickiness going on here, but essentially the return value of `snapCallback` is cached, then passed as an argument to the `processedCallback`.
+The next time the listener is set up, `processedCallback` (in this case `this.setState`) will be called with the cached data immediately.
+When fresh snapshots arrive from the server they will be processed through both callbacks.

+So why not cache the `snapshot` directly?
+It is actually a pretty complex object that can't be stringified easily, it makes more sense to just process the snapshot and save that.
+Contributions always welcome though!

 Another slightly more complex example, say you have a list showing chat rooms a user is subscribed to, you might use the following code: